Rugby Football League: Wheelchair

+National teams

-English national team
+Men's national team

 The England national rugby league team represent England in international rugby league football tournaments.
-The team has now seen a revival, having largely formed from the Great Britain team, who also represented Wales, Scotland and Ireland.
-The team is run under the auspices of the Rugby Football League.
-As of 2008, the team now participates in all World Cups, Four Nations, and Test matches.
+The team has been largely absent from major tournaments from most of history, having been represented instead by the Great Britain team, who also represented Wales, Scotland, and Ireland.
+The team (along with Wales, Scotland, and Ireland) replaced Great Britain at the Rugby League World Cup in 1995 and in all other tours and test matches following the 2007 All Golds tour.

-The team dates back to 1904 when they played against a mixture of Welsh and Scottish players in Wigan.
-Since then, and right up until the 1950s, they regularly toured Australia and New Zealand and played both home and away matches against neighbours Wales and France.
-But when it was decided that Great Britain would tour the Southern Hemisphere instead of England, France and Wales became the only regular opponents.
-Even then though, there are some long periods where England barely played any matches.
-Their first appearance in the Rugby League World Cup was in 1975, and since then they have become runners-up in 1975 and 1995, the latter tournament being held in England.
-In 2008 they competed in the 2008 World Cup in Australia.
-For many years England also competed in the European Nations Cup and in 2006, an England 'A' team, competed for the Federation Shield.
-In the past England's main rivals have been Wales and France, with the rivalry stretching back to 1908 and 1934 respectively.
-However, England's main rivals would now be Australia, New Zealand and, to a lesser extent, France.
+The team was formed in 1904 when they played against the Other Nationalities rugby league team, at the time a mixture of Welsh and Scottish players, in Wigan.
+The team contested the 1975 Rugby League World Cup as a one off due to Wales wanting to showcase their unusually high level of talent at the time (no Scottish or Irish players made the original Great Britain squad), England finish runners-up in that tournament.
+Since their regular appearances in the World Cup, they have finished as runners-up in a further two occasions, in 1995 (as hosts) and 2017.

+England's only major tournament for most of history prior to 1995, England's only tournament was the Rugby League European Championship, in which they developed rivalries with Wales and France.
+Since then, England has inherited Great Britain's rivalries, primarily with Australia (to whom they now contest The Ashes instead of Great Britain) as well New Zealand.

 Traditionally a predominantly white kit is worn including white shorts and socks.
 However the shirt usually features some form of red, like red stripes, crosses or chevrons.
 These colours are similar to other English sporting teams and are the colours used on the national flag.
 In 2008 a new kit was introduced featuring a red cross on the front and red strips down the sides of the shirt, shorts and socks were white too with red strips.
-Also in 2008 the Rugby Football League chose to abandon the traditional English lion on the badge in favour of a much simpler shield and cross design, nevertheless the team will still be known as "The Lions".
+In 2008, the Rugby Football League chose to abandon the traditional English lion on the badge in favour of a much simpler shield and cross design, nevertheless the team will still be known as "The Lions".

-Currently the team is ranked third in the world, behind Australia and New Zealand.
-Steve McNamara became head coach leaving Bradford to take the national job and Sean O'Loughlin is the current captain.
+As of September 2024 the team is ranked third in the world, behind Australia and New Zealand.
+Shaun Wane is head coach and George Williams is the current captain.

+Women's national team

+The England national women's rugby league team represent England in international rugby league football tournaments and England made its debut during the 2008 Women's Rugby League World Cup.
+Stuart Barrow is head coach and Jodie Cunningham is the current captain.

+Wheelchair national team

+The England national wheelchair rugby league team represents England in international wheelchair rugby league.